hackclub/hackclub/workshops/personal_website/README.md

 Now that you have finished building your website

 1. Follow these directions [here][slack] to Signup for our Slack in a new tab
-2. Join your club's channel
+2. Join your club's channel by asking your club leader.
 3. Post the link to your website
   - In your club's channel
   - In the `#personal-website` channel